BusSquad/geobus-ios/README.md

 The most current source code is compatible with Xcode v.
 7.2.

+#### Documentation

+You can find User and Developer Documentation in the [here](https://github.com/BusSquad/geobus-ios/blob/master/documentation/User-Developer%20Documentation.pdf) or navigate to the 'Documentation' directory.
+The Developer Documentation provides a detailed explanation of how the source code is structured.

 #### Issues

 If you encounter any issues running the code or find any bugs, please submit an 'Issue' ticket [here](https://github.com/BusSquad/geobus-ios/issues).